traekka/traekka-website/README.md

 - 🦺 Unit Testing with Jest
 - 🧪 End-to-end testing with Cypress
 - 🔍 Visual testing with Percy
-- 👷 GitHub Actions integration to run tests on pull requests
+- 👷 GitHub Actions integration to run static code formatting, unit and e2e tests on pull requests
 - 📈 Code coverage with Codecov
 - 📦 Deploy to Vercel or Azure Web Apps with GitHub Actions